Netflix Inc (NFLX) Common Stock US$0.001

 Netflix's ability to reduce churn (customers flip-flopping to rivals) is firmly rooted in its best-in-class original content.
 While it's expensive to make, it does keep eyeballs on screens in a bigger way.
 Add in a cash-generative business, and Netflix can increase content spending when peers are having to pull back.

 The introduction of an ad-supported product is proving more popular than many could have hoped.
 It allows Netflix to penetrate new markets and tap into users who are priced out of the fully paid service.
-But filling all the new ad space is a challenge.
-While this is a new challenge for Netflix, we expect it to improve over time; it won’t want to leave ad revenue lying on the table.
+But filling all the new ad space is a challenge, with Netflix only able to sell around half of its total ad space at the minute.

-Growth will get tougher from here, though revenue is still expected to grow double digits in 2025.
-The password sharing crackdown sounds like it’s run its course so new initiatives like live sport entertainment are on the cards to keep the train moving.
+The password sharing crackdown sounds like it’s run its course, so new initiatives like live sport entertainment are on the cards to keep the train moving.
 We think that’s a good way to drive engagement, but it does add some extra risk.

-Netflix is a market leader, and there are plenty of moving parts these days which could add up to longer-term growth.
+Netflix is a market leader, and there are plenty of moving parts these days, which could add up to longer-term growth.
 We don’t view the valuation as too demanding either.
-But the streaming space is inherently tough, with consumers more than happy to switch provider at a whim – that’s a built-in risk that needs to be considered even for a best-in-class name so we can’t rule out ups and downs.
+But the streaming space is inherently tough, with consumers more than happy to switch providers at a whim – that’s a built-in risk that needs to be considered.

 Environmental, Social and governance (ESG) risk